AC/DC’s undying influence on Vancouver rockers, record-store owners, and radio personalities

 Childhood terrors spark the dark heart of Vancouver’s Michael Slade

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, OCT.
+ORIGINALLY PUBLISHED ON OCT.
 16, 2003 By Steve Newton The first story I ever wrote for Fangoria was a profile of Vancouver criminal lawyer-turned-horror author Jay Clarke (aka Michael Slade), who'd won me over with his 1984 debut novel, Headhunter.
-Over the years we've become horror-lovin' buds, going to the odd scary … Continue reading Childhood terrors spark the dark heart of Vancouver’s Michael Slade
+Over the years we've become horror-lovin' buds, going to the odd scary movie and rock … Continue reading Childhood terrors spark the dark heart of Vancouver’s Michael Slade

 Horror review: Friday the 13th